trustwallet/assets/README.md

 - file extension: `png`.
 Uppercase `PNG` is considered as invalid
 - name：file name requirements for: `logo.png` name, but [folder naming](#repository-structure) where they placed is most important part of contribution
 - dimension: `256px by 256px` or `512px by 512px`
-- size: up to `100kb`.
+- size: up to `100 KB`.
 TIP: use free drag and drop online service [tinypng](https://tinypng.com/) to optimize image size
 - background: preferably transparent

 ## dApp image naming requirements